 The school will support students who do not meet the minimum attendance requirements in one or more of the following ways:

 Students are expected to attend school on all days including sports carnivals, cultural days and excursion days.
 Punctuality in arrival at school is a requisite.
-Hours of attendance at Willetton Senior High School are 8:30am-2:45pm unless students have a session 0 or 6 class under a flexible timetable arrangement.
+Hours of attendance at Willetton Senior High School are 8:30am-2:45pm unless the student has a session 0 or 6 class under a flexible timetable arrangement.

 Students who are late or miss school due to sickness must have a note, text or email sent to Willetton Senior High School by a parent or caregiver.